Isaac247/capstone-project/README.md

-# Capstone-project
+# Socks shop Microservice-based Application Deployment on Kubernetes Using IaC(Terraform)
 ## Overview
-Deploying a microservices-based architecture application on Kubernetes using a clear IaaC (Infrastructure as Code) deployment to be able to deploy the services in a fast manner.
+Deploying a microservices-based architecture application on Kubernetes using a clear IaC (Infrastructure as Code) deployment to be able to deploy the services in a fast manner.
 ## Getting started

 ### Step 1: Infrastructure Provisioning